-The Jefferson Memorial is one of the significant monuments to a Founding Father in the Federal core of Washington DC.
-It was created by an act of Congress in 1934.
-The design was by John Russel Pope, who also created the Archives and National Gallery buildings.
-The temple was completed in 1943.
+The Jefferson Memorial honors Thomas Jefferson, principal author of the Declaration of Independence, a central force behind the American Revolution, founder of the Democratic-Republican Party, and the United States third president.
+Located in West Potomac Park on the shore of the Potomac River’s Tidal Basin, it is one of the most significant monuments in Washington D.C.
+It was created by an act of Congress in 1934 and designed by John Russel Pope, who also created the Archives and National Gallery buildings.
+The construction was completed in 1943.

-EverGreene was engaged by the National Park Service to clean the marble of the dome and pediment roof as part of a major restoration of the structure.
-Starting in 2019, we have been cleaning biological infestations and other contamination using Nd:YAG 1064 nm Q-Switch laser ablation and low volume steam cleaning.
-Working with Grunley Construction and others we are slowly working over the marble of the dome, architrave and pediment.
-The work is projected to be complete by Fall 2020.
+EverGreene was engaged by the National Park Service to clean the marble dome and pediment roof as part of a comprehensive restoration.
+Modern laser cleaning technology and low volume steam was used to remove biological buildup and contamination.
+Conservators used a Nd:YAG 1064 nm Q-Switch laser for the contact-free removal of layers of residue and staining, not harming the historical marble surfaces of the dome, architrave, and pediment.
+The work was completed the Fall 2021.